 Then we headed down to Brewhemia - nice pub with lots of Czech beers on draft!
 One thing I noticed was larger was very popular in Edinburgh - not that many real ales about (although Keeno did send me a list of real ale pubs).

+The 30 minute gig in the pub went well - then we had some time to kill before the main event - the better half had a look around the surgeons museum, I had a look at a couple of games shops.
 A couple of pictures of the main event - the girls blasting out their tunes very well - I heard non-hangers on, saying it was a really good show, lots of fun.
 But now the show was over, the pressure was off … but we were knackered (a lot of walking) so went back to the hotel.
 The hotel was a Premier Inn Hub - and it was really good - they looked after our bags, on arrival and before leaving for a good few hours.
 The all you could eat continental breakfast kept us going for most of the day - the room (although small) was ideal as we didn’t spend much time in it - another recommendation.

 Tuesday (our last day) saw us head up to Arthur’s Seat - for some amazing views.